tu-delft-library/il-master-thesis-guide/book/intro.md

 #### Landing Page
 Each chapter includes a landing page.
 Here you will find:
 - An introduction and an explanation of the value of the topic
-- An overview of the steps involved in each phase
+- An overview of the detailed steps part of the skill
-- A knowledge quiz that you can use to test how much you know/remember about the information provided by this step
 - A template you can use directly while working on your master thesis

 #### Subchapters
-After the landing page, you can find more detailed information on all the steps that are part of each specific phase.
+After the landing page, you can find more detailed information on all the steps that are part of each specific skill.
 When applicable, the chapters include additional guided activities to help you apply the information while working on your master thesis.

 ```{admonition} Tip
 :class: tip